codeworth-gh/dkNET-DecisionTrees/RepositoryTagging/languages/en_US/nodes/decision-graph/qDataTypeList.md

-# What data type does the repository store?
+# Is this repository specialized for a particular type of data?